NRT-DSEER/computing-for-research-2022/ReadMe.md

 ### Teaching Assistants:
 Contact over slack or attend office hours -- do we have a link yet?

-- Megan Barnett, PhD in Geophysical Sciences
+- Megan Barnett, she/her, 5th year PhD in Geophysical Sciences
 - Prayut Jain, MS

 ### Class Time: